Desmond's Building

 Desmond's Building, also known as Desmond's Department Store, is a historic six-story building located at 614 S. Broadway in the Broadway Theater District in the historic core of downtown Los Angeles.
 It originally housed the flagship location of Desmond's, for which it is named after.

 History

-Desmond's Building, built in 1924, was designed by Albert C. Martin Sr., the architect responsible for several Los Angeles landmarks, including Million Dollar Theatre, City Hall, St. Vincent de Paul Church, May Company Building, and more.
+Desmond's Building, built in 1924, was designed by Albert C. Martin Sr., the architect responsible for several Los Angeles landmarks, including Million Dollar Theatre, City Hall, St. Vincent de Paul Church, and May Company Building.
 This building was originally the flagship location of Desmond's, who vacated it in 1981.

 In 1979, the Broadway Theater and Commercial District was added to the National Register of Historic Places, with this building listed as a contributing property in the district.
 In 2020, the building was listed as Los Angeles Historic Cultural Monument #1207.